 I added more large flowers and it's nearly done...

 For a little variety, I added a pick of fall leaves just off center.

 My mom suggested I put stones in the pot along each side of the foam to anchor it.
-I often bounce ideas off my mom since she lives very close to us (well, actually she lives so close we call her home on our third level a mother-in-law apartment).
-But don't accuse her of living with us – that would not be good for your health.
+I often bounced ideas off my mom since she lived very close to us (well, actually she lived so close we call her home on our walk-out mother-in-law apartment).
+But couldn't accuse her of living with us - that would not have been good for your health.

 I paid less than $10.00 for this fall flower arrangement.
-It will be a key piece in my Thanksgiving deco this year.
+It will be a key piece in my Thanksgiving decor this year.

 Now with little expense (You're welcome my DH), I have a beautiful pot with my own DIY flower arrangement.